CS340-21/oss/amcdan23.md

 # Sprint 4 & 5

 Instance 313 cannot be patched because it no longer exists, but the pull request to fix instance 243 is [here](https://github.com/ycwang812/SLAMCar/pull/1).
 I simply [forked the project](https://github.com/adam-mcdaniel/SLAMCar), implemented the change, pushed to my copy of the repository, and created a pull request to the upstream repo.

+# Sprint 6

+My patch has yet to receive any responses, so I cannot reply to any messages yet.